luisduenas/gatsby-blog/content/blog/20190108_introduction-to-vs-code-part-i/index.md

 If you want to learn more, you can visit any of the links above:
 - **[WesBos](https://twitter.com/wesbos/status/907347014823923714?lang=en) (twitter)**

-    WesBos has a thread where many people post usefull tips to use in your setup.
+    WesBos has a thread where many people post useful tips to use in your setup.
 - **[freeCodeCamp](https://www.freecodecamp.org/)**

     The online web developers school for excelence, here you can find a lot of blog entries about VS Code (that's where i found most of the extensions that i use)